Ludo-LM/fibaro-hc3-quickapp-wallbox/README.md

 - Pause charging if EV charger is in "charging" status
 - Start charging if EV charger is in "scheduled" or "paused" status
 - Reschedule the EV charger for the next session if it is in "paused" status
+- View instantaneous power consumption
+- View total power usage for the current charge
+- Collect energy usage in energy panel

 Charger status is updated every minute or on demand through the refresh button.

 This Quick App only works with a registered account at wallbox.com with your own email address.
 If you are using a Google SSO (Single-Sign-on), you need to create a second account with Administrator privilege to control EV charger !

+Reminder : Locking the charger after plugging in a vehicle has no effect on the current charge.

 ## Configuration